jsargiot/mesos-slaves-attr/README.md

 # mesos-slaves-attr

-Example Vagrant VMs to run mesos-slaves with attributes.
+Example Vagrant VMs to run mesos-slaves with attributes and roles.

 # Content
     - A mesos MASTER with marathon enabled (master1/).